-- 1. Stage I Qualification letter/email from Director of Health Programs Student Support: The readmitting student is required to meet the admission criteria of the cohort that the student is seeking to join.
+- Stage I Qualification letter/email from Director of Health Programs Student Support: The readmitting student is required to meet the admission criteria of the cohort that the student is seeking to join.
 To validate Stage I for that cohort, contact Director of Health Programs Student Support, Tricia Donadio, via email at donadiot@sandhills.edu and specify the semester that you are seeking to reenter.
 FYI: Criteria for entrance is subject to annual review and updates; test scores can expire and must be current upon the date of reentry to meet Stage I criteria. - 2.
 Readmission Reflection: a written document by the student that addresses the student's preparations for reentry.
-The student is encouraged to identify individual learning needs, explore and utilize resources that will help them for success.
+The student is encouraged to identify individual learning needs, explore, and utilize resources that will help them for success.
 The student is encouraged to meet with faculty to help identify opportunities to strengthen the student's knowledge base.
-The student will list measurable actions taken such as: review and practice in COLAS of caring interventions, practice test taking skills, NCLEX style questions, complete case studies, VSIM, utilize remediation resources, finish program of study course requisites, etc. - 3.
+The student will list measurable actions taken such as: review and practice in COLAS of caring interventions, practice test taking skills, NCLEX style questions, complete case studies, utilize remediation resources, finish program of study course requisites, etc. - 3.
 EAQ Requirements as determined by the ADN Admission Committee.
-The student should consult with the Admissions Committee Chairperson, Heather Cox, regarding the assignment(s). - 4.
-Printout of Email indicating a test score grade that demonstrates continued math proficiency by achieving the required score of the highest level of drug calculation/math proficiency test administered in the NUR course prerequisite to the course in which the student is entering.
-This test can be arranged by contacting the Admission Committee Chairperson, Heather Cox, via email at least one month prior to the portfolio due date to make arrangements for this test to be administered; test dates will be based on availability of proctors.
-Students will have up to 3 opportunities to achieve the required score. - 5.
-Alternate and/or additional assignments may be designated by the faculty such as test success preparation requirements including review of the Test Success text, EAQ, and Board Vitals assignments.
+The student should consult with the Admissions Committee Chairperson, Heather Cox, regarding the assignment(s) after readmission granted. - 4.
+Printout of the email indicating a test score grade that demonstrates continued math proficiency by achieving the required score of the highest level of drug calculation/math proficiency test administered in the NUR course prerequisite to the course the student is entering.
+This test can be arranged by contacting the Admission Committee Chairperson, Heather Cox, via email at least one month before the portfolio due date to make arrangements for this test to be administered; test dates will be based on the availability of proctors.
+Students will have up to three opportunities to achieve the required score. - 5.
+Alternate and/or additional assignments may be designated by the faculty such as test success preparation requirements including review of the Test Success text, EAQ, and Board Vitals assignments, after readmission granted. - 6.
+Mandatory individualized skill practice in CoLaS is required after readmission is granted. - 7.
+BLS Certification all applicants requesting readmission must have a current American Heart Association Heart Code/Basic Life Support (CPR and AED) certificate at the time of portfolio submission and must be maintained throughout the program.

-- 6. BLS Certification all applicants requesting readmission must have a current American Heart Association Heart Code/Basic Life Support (CPR and AED) certificate at the time of portfolio submission and must be maintained throughout the program. - 7.
-Printout indicating CNAI listing on the NC Nurse Aid Registry; required if seeking to readmit into NUR 112. - 8.
+- 8. Printout indicating CNAI listing on the NC Nurse Aid Registry; required if seeking to readmit into NUR 112. - 9.
 Statement indicating that the student has read the current SCC ADN Handbook for the class they will be joining.
-In addition, the student has had all questions answered to their satisfaction. - 9.
+In addition, the student has had all questions answered to their satisfaction. - 10.
 Any other required documentation stipulated by the Nursing Department or elective documentation that demonstrates readiness for reentry.

 Completed portfolios are reviewed after the due date.
-Students may be denied reentrance based on the student's underdeveloped or incomplete readmission portfolio.
+Students may be denied reentrance if readmission requirements are not satisfied.
 In the event of limited seating, students are offered seats based on strength of the submitted portfolio and the academic record including performance in nursing courses and co-requisites.